Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 If you remove the transmission pan, you will find a valve body of your automatic transmission system.

-Control solenoids in valve bodies are used to adjust the transmission oil pressure, which in turn adjusts the pressure on the clutches to shift gears.
-The solenoid is controlled by the ECU (Electronic Control Unit).
+Control solenoids in valve bodies adjust the transmission fluid pressure.
+That pressure adjusts the clutch pressure for shifting gears.
+The ECU (Electronic Control Unit) controls the solenoid.

 In the valve body, there is pressure solenoid and shift control solenoids.
 The pressure control solenoid maintains the desired pressure of oil in the valve body.